 As above, however a Property Inspection Report and Builders Report will not be necessary.

-If you are building a GJ Gardner Home, you will have a fixed price contract for the entire build including driveways and paths.
+If you are building a GJ Gardner Home, you will have an 'agreed contract price' for the entire build including driveways and paths.
 One thing however to be aware of, there is a small risk that if unforeseen issues are experienced during site excavation and additional cost incurred on ‘site works’, this cost can be passed on.
 Generally your GJ franchisee will have a good knowledge of local soil types and be able to predict if any issues are likely but it is always something to be aware of.

 Check out this Link – Comparing Apples with Apples Builders Checklist